IanAWP/IanAWP.github.io/RandomIteratorCode.md

 </table>

 Phew!
 So now we have our first take on the tilegen code, using the simple random access iterator.
-It should be obvious that we are not taking advantage of the linear colocation of our datapoints, so [next we will be using the a block based iterator to try and improve our processing speed.](BlockIterator.md)
+It should be obvious that we are not taking advantage of the linearity of our datapoints, so [next we will be using the a block based iterator to try and improve our processing speed.](BlockIterator.md)